nguthrie/DevFlexInterview/README.md

 Please see the test cases for more examples of input to output mappings for each question.

-1. Write a function that selects the maximum value from an array of integers.
+1. (Warm-up) Write a function that selects the maximum value from an array of integers.
 Do not use any built-in max functions. select_max([1, 2, 3, 4]) -> 4

-2. Write a function that takes an array of integers and places the zeroes in the center of the array.
+2. (Medium) Write a function that takes an array of integers and places the zeroes in the center of the array.
 All non-zero integers should keep their relative position.
 For the purpose of this question, center is defined as floor(length of array / 2). center_zeros([1, 1, 3, 0, 6, 0]) -> [1, 1, 0, 0, 3, 6]

-3. Students have been assigned a series of math problems that have points associated with them.
+3. (Challenging) Students have been assigned a series of math problems that have points associated with them.
 Given a sorted points array, minimize the number of problems a student needs to solve based on the criteria below:

         a.
 They must always solve the first problem, index i = 0